Ideas Union

 Each Comcept™ lodgement: $1000 USD

-A commercial concept (hence 'Comcept') that someone would normally expect to pay for.
+A commercial concept (hence 'Comcept™') that someone would normally expect to pay for.
 The 'Comcept' does not have to be 'patentable', it just has to be an idea that the target company had not previously thought of, or can't prove it had, that it would like to use.
 It might save them money on a logistics sense.
 It might be a great line / way to re-position their brand.
 It might be a way to lower HR costs.
 It doesn't matter what the Comcept is, if they would normally be expected to pay for it, it should be paid for - not stolen.

-An idea or Comcept itself is of value if it has a use that is commercial in nature.
+An idea or Comcept™ itself is of value if it has a use that is commercial in nature.
 That means that someone else might buy it for profit from the inventor.
 The idea is yours.
 If they don't want to pay for it, but use it after you have told them it's your concept, then that's a clear case of theft.
 Ideas Union will prosecute them for theft and damages.

 It's answering YES to these basic questions ...
 'Is this theft?
 (Does our member have a claim on the ownership of the Comcept/idea?) and was it stolen from them?
-(Can we prove the idea was presented, they knew it was confidential, and they used the Comcept/idea without paying our member).
+(Can we prove the idea was presented, the thief knew it was confidential, and they used the Comcept/idea without paying our member).

 Can we win it?
 (Do our legal team think this is a case we can win?
 Ie, not 'grey' legally)